andersblehr/JSONCache/README.md

 - Seconds since 00:00 on 1 Jan 1970 as a double precision value:
   `966950880.0`

-Use the `JSONConverter.dateFormat` configuration parameter to tell JSONCache which format to expect and/or produce.
+Use the `JSONCache.dateFormat` configuration parameter to tell JSONCache which format to expect and/or produce.

 ### Relationship mapping